Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Oral cancer (mouth cancer) is a broad term for cancer that affects the inside of your mouth.

 Oral cancer can look like a common problem with your lips or in your mouth, like white patches or sores that bleed.
-The difference between a common problem and potential cancer is that these changes don’t go away.
+The difference between a common problem and a potential cancer is that these changes don’t go away.

 This comprehensive guide addresses the importance of oral cancer screening, its advantages, and its procedure.
 It offers valuable insights and practical guidance, answering all your questions and equipping you with the knowledge to prioritize your oral health.